Gish (Caroline ’91/Virgin ’94) Rating: A-

 Adore (Virgin ‘98) Rating: A-

 In stark contrast to the brilliantly bombastic double disc monstrosity that was Mellon Collie And The Infinite Sadness, Adore is a stripped down affair that can in retrospect be seen as a transitional effort.
 As expected, Jimmy Chamberlin is sorely missed, as his relentless drum attack has been replaced by more subdued replacement drummers and faceless electronic beats.
 Gone too are the arena rock guitar heroics and big production values, as the band prefers to keep things simple this time out.
 Indeed, the album is completely unlike what I expected, barely qualifying as a rock record but for a few tracks (in his February 2002 article about the Smashing Pumpkins for Guitar World, Greg Kot described the album as a “nocturnal folk album dressed up with touches of electronic texture”).
 Yet the band still entices in their new style, for the album is a quietly haunting, graceful, and generally beautiful affair that sees Corgan’s subdued, breathy vocals telling typically angsty but surprisingly poetic tales.
 Indeed, Corgan's more mature lyrics take a leap up in quality on Adore, whose minor problems musically are in its lack of variety, a somewhat sterile sound, and an overly long running time of 73 minutes (ironically I never felt that way about Mellon Collie And The Infinite Sadness despite it being almost twice as long).
 However, Corgan remains a highly accomplished songwriter with consistently appealing melodies, though the album admittedly lacks the edgy excitement of its predecessors.
 This cost the band big time at the box office, and they never fully recovered their fickle mid-'90s fan base, but those willing to give it a chance will discover that Adore delivers consistent quality.
-Plus, there are several songs that separate themselves from the pack, including "To Sheila," the lovely, lullaby-like opener, "Ava Adore," the album's unrepresentative hit single which delivers throbbing, intense electronic rock (remember, at the time this album was incorrectly expected to be their “electronica” album, which thankfully proved to be false), "Perfect," which recalls "1979" and is almost as (dare I say it?) perfect, the hypnotic, Cure-like “Daphne Descends” (which my friend Doug says “sounds like the love child between “Fascination Street” and “Lullaby”!), the dramatic, darker "Tear," notable for its memorable orchestral punctuations, the enticingly danceable if poorly spelled “Appels and Oranjes,” "The Tale of Dusty and Pistol Pete," with its gorgeous harmonized chorus, the awfully titled but musically terrific "Behold!
+Plus, there are several songs that separate themselves from the pack, including "To Sheila," the lovely, lullaby-like opener, "Ava Adore," the album's unrepresentative hit single which delivers throbbing, intense electronic rock (remember, at the time this album was incorrectly expected to be their “electronica” album, which thankfully proved to be false), "Perfect," which recalls "1979" and is almost as (dare I say it?) perfect, the hypnotic, Cure-like “Daphne Descends” (which my friend Doug says “sounds like the love child between “Fascination Street” and “Lullaby”!), the dramatic, darker "Tear," notable for its memorable orchestral punctuations, the enticingly danceable if poorly spelled “Appels and Oranjes,” "The Tale of Dusty and Pistol Pete," with its gorgeously airy harmonized chorus, the awfully titled but musically terrific "Behold!
 The Night Mare," whose dreamy atmospherics are worthy of Mellon Collie at its elaborate best, and especially "For Martha," a tearjerking 8-minute tribute to Corgan's deceased mom that's wonderful in every way, starting with impossibly moving lyrics like "If you have to go don't say goodbye, If you have to go don't you cry, If you have to go I will get by, Someday I'll follow you and see you on the other side."
-Having named the songs that most stand out to me, I’ll reiterate that this is a consistent album (ask me next week and I could probably replace at least a couple of songs named above with others) that’s more about the overall mood it conveys than having great individual highlights.
-With any ties to grunge long gone, and being largely comprised of dreamy, at times dreary but often beautiful music, Adore was a victim of high expectations and more modest ambitions, but the album will likely one day be reappraised as “an underrated gem.”
+Having named the songs that most stand out to me, I’ll reiterate that this is a consistent album (ask me next week and I could probably replace at least a couple of songs named above with others; I've belatedly come to really like "Once Upon A Time" and "Shame," for example) that’s more about the overall mood it conveys than having great individual highlights.
+With any ties to grunge long gone (that ship had sailed anyway), and being largely comprised of dreamy, at times dreary but often beautiful music, Adore was a victim of high expectations and more modest ambitions, but the album will likely one day be reappraised as “an underrated gem.”

 Machina/The Machines Of God (Virgin ’00) Rating: B+